 The Library has a huge range of print and e-Book titles to meet your needs.

 Print books can be a great place to start your research, but remember that demand can be high, so you'll need to plan in advance.

 e-Books are a quick and easy way to access material.
 They are available on or off-campus and can be used 24 hours a day.
 If you own a tablet device, these books can be viewed easily wherever you have a connection to the internet.
 These titles also allow limited printing.

 You can access our print and e-Book collections through the Library Website search box.

 Reading Lists Online provides access to the reading lists for your modules, as provided by your lecturers.
 Find your lists by searching for module names, module codes or by your lecturer's name.
 You can also follow the Reading Lists Online link from your module's Moodle page.
-See the how-to video HERE.
+See this how-to video.

 Individual items on the lists will take you directly to the Library Catalogue to check availability (or place a reservation) or where possible link through to the full text for many e-books and e-journals.